-- Historical maps

 - Historical photographs

 - Local history books

 - Literature

 - Oral histories

 - Art, such as paintings and sketches

 - Posters and postcards

 - Event programmes

 - Sales particulars

-- Written accounts;
+- Written accounts

-- Guidebooks and leaflets

-- Extensive urbansurveys
+- Extensive urban surveys

 - Conservation Area Appraisals or Statements

 - Previous planning documents

 - Old aerial photographs

 - Tree surveys, including Tree Preservation Orders (TPO)

-- Register of Listed Buildings

-- Register of Historic Parks and Gardens (England)

-- Inventory of Gardens and Designed Landscapes (Scotland)
+- Citations for designated heritage assets (monuments, parks and gardens and buildings/structures)

 - 4.5 A description of the historical development of place can be presented in a number of ways.
 An illustrated timeline may, for example, identify dates, supported by short descriptions of key events that took place.
 If presented well, this can provide a clear and accessible diagram which can be understood by a wide range of stakeholders.
 Alternatively, it may be necessary to provide a narrative with passages of text used to describe the detail.
-Appendices can be used to present the evidence used to support the descriptions of historical development and links to key references.
+Appendices can be used to present the evidence used to support the descriptions of historical development and links to or details of specific references.